-Statement of Policy: Pursuant to Policy 2-302 in the Policies and Regulations Manual, alcohol and illegal drugs will not be tolerated at Lehigh Carbon Community College.
+Statement of Policy: Alcohol and illegal drugs will not be tolerated at Lehigh Carbon Community College.

 It is the policy of Lehigh Carbon Community College, in compliance with the Drug-Free Workplace Act of 1988 and the Drug Free Schools & Communities Act Amendments of 1989, to maintain a drug-free campus.
 The unlawful use, possession, manufacture, distribution, or sale of alcohol, narcotics or illicit drugs on campus or as part of college activities is strictly prohibited.
 See also Policy 3-200 in the Policies and Regulations Manual.